April 14, 2015

-Ask any global mobility manager, and he or she will tell you that the more complicated aspects of employee relocations are home sale and relocation benefits.
+Ask any global mobility manager, and they will tell you that the more complicated aspects of employee relocations are home sale and relocation benefits.
 Throw in a border crossing, and you have yourself a whole new headache.
 If you aren’t outsourcing this aspect to a company that understands all the rules and regulations, compliance can become an issue.

 But wait, we’re just talking about Canada - isn’t that like a move to the U.S.?